octoenergy/octoenergy.github.io/_posts/2019-03-21-python-interfaces-a-la-go.markdown

 This is more sensible: we're using a class offered by the standard library and `pandas` will like it as it uses an intrinsic reading _protocol_ (more on this soon).
-This means that as long as what you send down `pd.read_csv` has a method/function called `read`, pandas will be able to load the data.
+This means that as long as whatever you send down to `pd.read_csv` has a method/function called `read`, pandas will be able to load the data.
 But it's difficult to extend the classes in the `io` package.
 Many `ftp` or `S3` readers won't inherit from these classes